The Doctor of Audiology program utilizes the Communication Sciences and Disorders Centralized Application Service (CSDCAS) in its application process.

 Requirements for Admissions

-3. Three letters of reference with at least one letter from a faculty member.
+- Three letters of reference from individuals qualified to assess your academic potential and at least one letter from a faculty member.

-4. A Personal Narrative.
+- A Purpose Statement.
 Applicants are asked to express your motivation or desire to become an audiologist.
-This should be written at the graduate level and demonstrate that you have an in-depth understanding of the role of audiology.
+This should be written at the graduate level and demonstrate that you have an in-depth understanding of the profession of audiology.
+The narrative will be reviewed on your knowledge of the field, professional goals, and overall writing ability.

 Students are admitted on a competitive basis, based upon the criteria above.
 Students must submit complete and verified applications by February 15 of the year in which they intend to matriculate.
-Meeting these standards does not guarantee admission.
+Meeting these standards does not guarantee admission into the program.